eckon/treesitter-current-functions/README.md

 # Information

+Neovim plugin that builds ontop of treesitter to:
-* Show all functions in the current scope.
+* Show all functions in the current scope
-* Open a fuzzy finder or any other selection tool to jump to that place
+* Open a fuzzy finder or any other selection tool to jump to that function line

 This plugin was intended to just return a table with needed information about the current file.
-Meaning that it should be possible to add whatever plugin that can handle text input (fzf, telescope, manual, etc.).
+Meaning that it is easily possible to add whatever plugin that can handle text input (fzf, telescope, manual, etc.).

 # Disclaimer